ymc-thzi/iOS8-SKLightNode/README.md

 This is a little tutorial how to set up a Sprite Kit Scene with the new beta of iOS 8 and the SKLightNode.
 How to make gorgeous shadows and BumpMapping effects that they call normalMapped.

-Read the full Blogpost / Tutorial on http://www.ymc.ch/en/playing-with-ios-8-sprite-kit-and-sklightnode
+Read the full blogpost / tutorial on: http://www.ymc.ch/en/playing-with-ios-8-sprite-kit-and-sklightnode